samansayad93/TLA402-2/README.md

-# Temporal Logic of Action
+# Theory of Language and Automata